What occurs during laparoscopic gastric bypass?

 As is the case with all surgery, there are risks associated with gastric bypass.
 They include an infection at the site of the incision, a leak from the stomach to the abdominal cavity or from the intestinal connection and a blood clot that can travel to the lung.

 Frequent follow up with Dr. Belsley in the first year after the surgery and on a regular basis from that period forward is important to the success of the surgery.
 Dr. Belsley works with a dietician to provide you with the appropriate recommendations to make surgery a continued success.
 All patients must take vitamin supplements after the laparoscopic gastric bypass.
-This regime will be tailored by checking vitamin levels periodically.
+This regime may be tailored by checking vitamin levels periodically.

 Roux-en-Y gastric bypass usually results in more immediate and robust weight loss than other restrictive surgeries and is more effective in reversing the health problems associated with severe obesity.